Frequently Asked Questions

 How much does it cost to build a pole home?

-Price will depend on the slope of the block and size of the home.
-We are very competitive in price with other builds due to minimising large site cuts which eliminate the need for expensive retaining walls.
+Our pricing is very affordable.
+The build cost will depend on the slope of the block and size of the home.
+We are very competitive in price (and often cheaper in the end) with other builds due to minimising large site cuts which eliminate the need for expensive retaining walls.
 Contact us today, we can meet you onsite to discuss possibilities.

 How long does it take to build?

-Depending on the size of home, it can take from 4 to 6 months to create your custom designed pole home.
+Depending on the size of home, we usually allow 8 months, although it generally only takes about 6 months to create your custom designed pole home.

 Why choose a pole home?

-If you have sloping or elevated land, contact us today.
-Our pricing is very competitive and all inclusive.
-We can design a home to best utilise your block of land.
+Because they are fantastic homes to live in!
+Our pole homes are sustainable and perfectly suited to Queensland lifestyle.
+Our pricing is very affordable and competitive.
+It is all inclusive, ready to move in, so you won't get any nasty surprises at the end.
+We will design a home to your budget and to best utilise your block of land.
 All our homes are designed to sit within the natural land contours .
 This helps to alleviate many potential water problems sometimes associated with large cut and fill designs.
 Our homes are designed to compliment the natural landscape.

 Do you build on acreage?

-Yes, our pole homes are absolutely suited to acreage resort style living.
+Yes absolutely!
+In fact our pole homes are perfectly suited to acreage resort style living.